 Did your classroom include a few potted plants when you were in elementary school?
 Perhaps there was a slightly sickly spider plant, or a ficus that would drop its leaves when the furnace kicked on and off.
-Classrooms can be a challenging growing environment for many houseplants, so we asked Justin Hancock, horticulturist with Costa Farms, for choices that will stand up to the test.
+Classrooms can be a challenging growing environment for many houseplants, so we asked horticulturist Justin Hancock for choices that will stand up to the test.

 First, though, here's why every classroom needs at least one plant: